With the modern supply chain increasing the complexities of handling inventory, the importance of inventory management becomes irrefutable

 Businesses and their processes have come a long way since traditional mom-and-pop shops were established.
 Typically, we associate mom-and-pop shops with the image of old-fashioned general stores.
-Now, however, modern small and medium sized businesses (mom-and-pop shops) have evolved into competent counterparts to the larger Big Box Retailers and chain stores through use of technology.
+Now, however, modern small and medium-sized businesses (mom-and-pop shops) have evolved into competent counterparts to the larger Big Box Retailers and chain stores through the use of technology.

 Technology has also created some interesting opportunities — and challenges — for the modern business, those big and small.
 In Logistics Management’s Annual Warehouse and Distribution Center (DC) Operations Survey, three trends in the survey found that modern businesses dealt with:

 – Increased e-Commerce and omnichannel sales

 – 6% more businesses added e-Commerce within the past year